Axios HTTP Client Using TypeScript

 Altrim Beqiri /

-Whenever I plan to use axios on my projects I tend to create a tiny wrapper around it.
-By doing so I can expose only a subset of the methods and use only the parts I need from axios.
+Whenever I plan to use axios on my projects I typically develop a small wrapper around it.
+This approach allows me to expose only a subset of the methods and utilize only the parts I need from axios.
 Moreover I feel I can easily change the implementation details in the future to use fetch or any other library underneath without affecting its' usage.

-Additionally as we can see from the following code we have also specified default headers that we attach to the requests, an interceptor to inject the JWT
+Additionally as illustrated in the following code snippet we have also specified default headers that we can append to the requests, an interceptor to inject the JWT

 token in headers and another one to handle few generic errors.